Topex Robinson: Coaching career

 Robinson started as an assistant under Tim Cone in Alaska Aces, his last played team in the middle of 2010–11 season.

 Robinson was named coach of the RnW Pacific Pipes team in the PBA D-League during the 2011 PBA D-League Foundation Cup, leading the team to the quarterfinals.
 In June 2011, Robinson was named coach of the San Sebastian Stags.
 After the Stags lost to the San Beda Red Lions in the Finals of NCAA Season 87, Robinson led the Stags to the 2011 Philippine Collegiate Championship, beating the Ateneo Blue Eagles in two games.

 In 2012, he returned to the PBA as he joined the Alaska Aces as an assistant coach to Luigi Trillo and Alex Compton from 2012 to 2017.
 Robinson also served as the head coach of the Lyceum Pirates from 2015 to 2019.
 He led the Pirates to winning the title in the 2017 PCCL National Collegiate Championship, beating the San Beda Red Lions.
 In 2018, Robinson led Zark's-Lyceum to the championship in the 2018 PBA D-League Aspirants' Cup.
 He became the head coach of the Phoenix Super LPG Fuel Masters in 2020.

 Robinson left Phoenix in January 2023.
 In the same month, he was named as the new head coach of the De La Salle Green Archers.
 In his first year, he led the Green Archers to their first UAAP Finals appearance since 2017, and ended a seven-year title drought.
 Robinson joined a group of La Salle mentors who reached the UAAP finals in their first year as head coach and won the championship.
 This includes coaches Franz Pumaren, Juno Sauler, and Aldin Ayo.
 In June 2024, he was recognized by the Collegiate Press Corps as the UAAP Men's Basketball Coach of the Year for the 2023–24 season.
 In August 2024, he led the Green Archers to sweep the 2024 World University Basketball Series in Tokyo, Japan.

 In May 2025, Robinson and the Green Archers won against the Ateneo Blue Eagles to claim the championship of the 2025 AsiaBasket College Campus Tour.
+In UAAP Season 88, Robinson and the Green Archers entered the Final Four as the fourth seed.
+They swept the top-seeded NU Bulldogs to return to the finals to face the then defending champions, the UP Fighting Maroons, for the third consecutive year.
+The De La Salle Green Archers dethroned the UP Fighting Maroons during the best-of-three series, having lost Game 2 but won Games 1 and 3 to claim their 11th UAAP championship and their second title under Robinson.
+The Green Archers became the second fourth seed team to win the title after the NU Bulldogs from UAAP Season 77 in 2014.
+In June 2026, he was recognized by the Collegiate Press Corps as the UAAP Men's Basketball Coach of the Year for the 2025–26 season.